Help with tax from friends, family, professionals or other organisations

 TaxAid

-TaxAidoffer free, confidential advice on tax to those on low incomes via national helpline, and provide face-to-face services in London, Manchester, Birmingham, and Newcastle upon Tyne.
+TaxAidoffer free, confidential advice on tax to those on low incomes via a national helpline, and can give you an appointment with a tax expert to help resolve your issue/deal with HMRC on your behalf.
 They are specialists in dealing with tax debt.
-They also give advice via email and undertakes casework by correspondence.
+They also give advice via email and undertake casework by correspondence.

 They can be contacted on 0345 120 3779.
 Please see TaxAid’s website for further details of their helpline and what to prepare before you call.